chaulapatrice/calendar-app/README.md

 ### List Events

-To list events we need to make an ajax request to our API using axios.
+To list events we need to make an [AJAX](https://developer.mozilla.org/en-US/docs/Glossary/AJAX) request to our API using axios.
 The endpoint requires user to be logged in.

 We will start by adding the following import in our App.tsx file